-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are several things you can do to make your furnace quieter this winter.

-1. Book Yearly Furnace Maintenance
+1. Request Yearly Furnace Maintenance

 2. Frequently Change Your Furnace’s Air Filter

-Our advice for changing your furnace filter:
+Our advice for installing a new furnace filter:

-- Flat filter: Every month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to replace your filter more frequently if you have allergies or pets.
+You could have to get a new filter more often if you have allergies or pets.